-In addition, deadlines mean nothing when you cannot track time or read clocks, and meeting them is even less likely when you can’t see that putting shoes on is essential while drinking a cup of coffee isn’t.
+Further, deadlines mean nothing when you cannot track time or read clocks, and meeting them is even less likely when you can’t see that putting shoes on is essential while drinking a cup of coffee isn’t.
 (In writing this I realize that I could pick a better example, because for some of us with healthy brains coffee feels more important than the shoes most mornings.)

-“Where are we?”
-Without memory, we live entirely in the present (see my earlier blog on the experiential self vs. remembering self).
-So, if we find ourselves in unfamiliar surroundings, our natural reaction is concern – or at least curiosity – and we continue to have that reaction every time we realize that we don’t know where we are.
-(Keep in mind that the psychological present is about three seconds.)
-Although a small child might be bored and ask several times how much longer the trip will last, someone experiencing dementia is likely to feel fearful in unfamiliar surroundings and need reassurance or information constantly for the duration of the time spent away from home.
+Without memory, we live entirely in the present, so if we find ourselves in unfamiliar surroundings, our natural reaction is concern—or at the least curiosity—and we continue to have that reaction every time we realize that we don’t know where we are.
+Keep in mind that the psychological present is about three seconds: although a small child might be bored and ask several times how much longer the trip will last, someone experiencing dementia is likely to feel fearful in the unfamiliar surroundings and need reassurance or information constantly (every three seconds) for the duration of the time spent away from home.